JoyHuYY1412/LST_LVIS/README.md

 We also provide periodically testing to check the result better, as discussed in this [issue](https://github.com/facebookresearch/maskrcnn-benchmark/pull/828).

-Thanks for all the previos work and the sharing of their codes.
+Thanks for all the previous work and the sharing of their codes.
 Sorry for my ugly code and I appreciate your advice.